Hungwe/Data_Analysis/README.md

 # Data_Analysis
 Portfolio of data analysis exercises

-My woek on data analysis projects and questions
+My work on data analysis projects and questions